wenbobao/PPiOS-Rename/README.md

 ### XIB and Storyboards limitations
-If you're using external libraries which provide their bundle with Interface Builder files, be sure to ignore those symbols as they won't work when you launch the app and try to use them.
-You can do that using the `-F` argument to the Analyze phase.
+If you're using external libraries which provide Interface Builder files, be sure to ignore those symbols as they won't work when you launch the app and try to use them.
+You can do that using the `-F` option to the Analyze phase.

 ### Key-Value Observing (KVO)
 It is possible that during obfuscation KVO will stop working.
 Most developers use hardcoded strings to specify *KeyPath*.